Unsupervised model-free representation learning: Introduction

 For the control problem, to relate the proposed approach to others, first observe that in the case of an MDP, in the ``ideal'' scenario, that is, in the case when there exists a function $f:\cX\to\cY$ such that $(X_i)_{i\in\N}$ are conditionally independent given $(f(X_i))_{i\in\N}$, then for any states $x,x'\in\cX$ for which $f(x)=f(x')$ all the transition probabilities are the same.
 In other words, states $x,x'\in\cX$ for which $f(x)=f(x')$ are equivalent in a very strong sense, and the function $f$ can be viewed as state aggregation.
 Generalizations of this equivalence and aggregation (in the presence of rewards or costs) are studied in the bisimulation and homomorphism literature \cite{Givan:03,Ferns:06,Taylor:09,Ravindran:03}.
 The main difference of our approach (besides the absence of rewards) is in the treatment of approximate (non-ideal) cases and in the way we propose to find the representation (aggregation) functions.
 In bisimulation this is approached via a metric on the state space defined using a distance between the transition (and reward) probability distributions, which then has to be estimated \cite{Ferns:06,Taylor:09}.
 In our approach, all that has to be estimated concerns the representations $f(X)$, rather than the observations (states) $X$ themselves.

-In the context of supervised reinforcement learning (that is, in the presence of rewards), a related problem is that of finding a (concise) representation of the input space such that the resulting process on representations is Markovian \cite{Maillard:11,Maillard:13}.
+In the context of reinforcement learning with rewards, a related problem is that of finding a (concise) representation of the input space such that the resulting process on representations is Markovian \cite{Maillard:11,Maillard:13}.

 It should also be noted that the conditional independence property has been previously studied in a different context (classification) in \cite{Ryabko:06condiid}.
-The latter work shows that if the objects $(X_i)_{i\in\N}$ are conditionally independent given the labels $(Y_i)_{i\in\N}$ then, effectively, one can use classification methods developed to work in the case of i.i.d.\ object-label pairs.
-Combined with the results of this work this means that in the ideal (conditional independence) case one can {\em decompose} a learning problem into i.i.d.\ classification and learning the time-series dependence.
-It is also worth noting that the quantity~(\ref{eq:tsi}) has been studied in a different context: \cite{BRyabko:06a} uses it to construct a statistical test for the hypothesis that a time series consists of independent and identically distributed variables.
-Furthermore, one can show (see below) that for stationary time series $I_\infty(f)$ equals to the following mutual information $I(X_0; X_{-1},X_{-2},\dots)$; this characteristic of time series has been extensively studied \cite{Gray:90}.
+The latter work shows that if the objects $(X_i)_{i\in\N}$ are conditionally independent given the labels $(Y_i)_{i\in\N}$ then, effectively, one can use classification methods developed to work under the assumption of i.i.d.\ object-label pairs.
+Thus, if one is given some examples of object-label pairs $(X,f(X))$, then one can use both classification methods and time-series information to learn the function~$f$.
+In other words, \cite{Ryabko:06condiid} shows that time-series information does not hurt: the methods proven to work only when there is none (i.i.d.\ object-label pairs) are, in fact, applicable to a wider range of situations.
+On the other hand, the results of the present work show that time-series information can be very useful, even when no object-label examples are given.